 Salon professionals quickly learn that to expand their client base and increase their income they have to be independent.
 Some salon owners realize in order to keep a full salon they have to do away with commissions and start renting out chairs/booths in their open salons.
 The downfall of the open salon is that you have no control over your environment.
 The music, the decor, the cleanliness and even the conversation in the chair next to you is not always to you or your client’s liking.
 As much as a client may love you, they may not refer their friends or family because the environment is not to their liking.
 The environment is controlled by the salon owner.
 Also, one large unexpected expense could shut a small salon down causing the stylists to scramble and have to quickly find another place to work.

 Owning your own salon comes with risks yet seems to be every salon professionals dream.
 Stylist don't always understand that they pay their share of the landlords expenses, otherwise known as triple nets which is a form of real-estate lease agreement where the lessee is responsible for the ongoing expenses of the entire property, including real estate taxes, building insurance, and maintenance, in addition to paying the rent and utilities.
 These common area maintenance costs (CAMS), triple nets, electricity, water, internet, sewer, janitorial, signage and sign repairs, City of Houston sign taxes, City of Houston property taxes, equipment repairs, plumbing repairs, the list goes on and on are many expenses that stylist don't think about that can really add up.
 It only takes one major expense such as an air conditioning unit going out, a roof leak, or plumbing problem to eat up your profits for an entire month or even years.
 Many times major expenses like this cause a salon to shut down.
 The beauty professionals that are working in your salon have to pack up and move unexpectedly, leaving you with a lease you can't afford to pay.
 Rent increases and even losing leases due to landlords not renewing is also a concern that most salon owners do not think about.
 You will find many former salon owners have found owning your own salon is not always what it is cracked up to be, which is why suite leasing is so popular.
-We recommend you talking to a former salon owner to see how their experience was..
+We recommend you talking to a former salon owner to see how their experience was.
 Keep in mind, owning your own salon will last only as long as you can maintian your lease at an affordable rate and the landlords willingness to renew it.
-They can and will raise the rates on you where you are no longer profitable.
-This is the case that happened to Salon Park Willowbrook in 2012.
+They can and will raise the rates on you to where you are no longer profitable.
+This is the case that happened to Salon Park Willowbrook in 2012 after being open 17 years.
+Office buildings have a history of not renewing leases to salons because of other tenants complaining about the smells that salons create.
+If they do lease to a salon it is usually only out of desperation due to their low occupancy.

 Suite Rental – the Best Option